 Of all the skylines in the world, The New York City skyline is the most iconic of them all and is home to the iconic Empire State Building.
 Completed in 1931, the skyscraper has witnessed many changes over the years — the most notable being the computer-driven, LED light system that illuminates the night sky.

 Premium fashion brands dominate this bustling metropolis, including fashion publication, Harper’s Bazaar.
-There’s no denying that New York City is the fashion capital.
+There is no denying that New York City is the fashion capital.
 In a campaign that celebrated Harper’s Bazaar’s 150th anniversary, the brand used some of the most iconic looks from its magazine fashion shoots and projected them on the building for everyone to see.

 In spite of the fact that the occasion only lasted three and a half hours, the projections sent shock waves across the city and around the world — it also dominated major news publications.
 As well as this, the night was streamed live on Harper’s Bazaar’s Facebook page.

 The Empire State Building had of course been utilized to project images and drive campaigns publicly before this.
-In 2015, as part of the Racing Extinction project, endangered animals were projected onto the south side of the building in a bid to raise awareness to a worthy cause.
+In 2024, as part of the Racing Extinction project, endangered animals were projected onto the south side of the building in a bid to raise awareness to a worthy cause.

 Brandenburg Gate